 Be sure to check if your company already exists in the drop-down.

-Once you have a Hatch account, access your company admin dashboard here.
+Once you have a Hatch account, you will need to access your company admin dashboard.

 You'll need to have admin rights to your company's Hatch account.
 Either someone internally would have assigned them to you, or if not please email us on email@example.com to request admin rights.